solaris-observatory/solaris-pointing/README.md

 ## Overview

-**Solaris Pointing** is a comprehensive Python toolkit for telescope pointing analysis and correction at millimetric observatories.
+**Solaris Pointing** is a comprehensive Python toolkit for telescope pointing analysis and correction.
 It provides command-line tools and a Python API to:

 - **Compute solar pointing offsets** from Sun scan maps (`.path` + `.sky` pairs)
 - **Fit azimuth/elevation pointing models** (polynomial + Fourier harmonics)